What is Spread betting?

 You will also be given an automatic stop level, which indicates where our system will stop and close your position (you may amend this stop level at the time you make your trade).
 All stops are on an ‘our quote’ basis, which means that your position will be closed at the FinancialSpreads.com price quote and not the live market price level.
 Stop-Losses are not guaranteed.

 It is now November and the FinancialSpreads.com Barclays March spread quote might be 499.3-503.0.
 If you believe that the share-price will rise over the next 3 months, you would “buy” at 503.0.
 You need to decide your stake and then, click on the Trade button.
 For this example, lets say you choose a stake of £2 per penny movement.

 This means that you will receive £2 for every penny the share price rises.
 If the share FinancialSpreads.com quote for Barclays rises to 511.0-513.5 you may decide you want to close your position to realise the profit.

 A sell bet always closes a buy bet, and vice versa.
 Alternatively, you can leave the bet to expire in March, when your bet will be automatically closed.

-If, however, the share value falls and you do not sell to close, your bet will close if it reaches your CGSL or Stop-Loss level of your choice, ensuring that you do not incur excessive losses2.
+If, however, the share value falls and you do not sell to close, your bet will close if it reaches your Max IM or Stop-Loss level of your choice, ensuring that you do not incur excessive losses2.

-The previous example shows that you opened your bet at 503p and that when the market fell, the trade was automatically closed by a Computer Generated Stop-Loss (CGSL) at 453p.
+The previous example shows that you opened your bet at 503p and that when the market fell, the trade was automatically closed by an automatic stop loss (Max IM) at 453p.
 The maximum loss on this bet was £100 (503.0 453 x £2 = £100).